-A Google search on life insurance pulls in nearly 2 billion results.
+A quick Google search on life insurance pulls in 2 billion results.
 And a quick search on Amazon shows more than 3,000 books listed on the topic of life insurance.

 The abundance of information and opinions on the matter can be confusing and overwhelming.

-The purpose of life insurance is primarily to provide financial protection to the people who depend on the policyholder for their financial well-being if the unthinkable happens to the policyholder.
+The purpose of life insurance is primarily to provide financial protection.
+This financial protection is for the people who depend on the policyholder for their financial well-being if the unthinkable happens to the policyholder.